EnriqueSolarte/direct_360_FPE/readme.md

 ---

 ### Dataset
 The dataset used in this project is our own collected **MP3D-FPE** dataset, which simulates a handled-camera walking through different rooms scenes rendered by [MINOS](https://minosworld.github.io/) simulator with [MP3D](https://niessner.github.io/Matterport/) real-world data.
 Upon this collected data, we annotate floor plan labels, estimated camera poses uisng OpenVSLAM[4], and estimated layout for each key-frame by HorizonNet[3].
-Our dataset offers 360-rgb-images, depth images, ground truth camera poses, floor plan labels, and estimated layouts.
+Our dataset offers 360-rgb-images, depth images, ground truth and estimated camera poses, floor plan labels, and estimated layouts.

 <!-- ![](https://i.imgur.com/qd80tlW.gif) -->
 ![](https://i.imgur.com/QxyEfdZ.gif)